 Illinois Residents - In Column A of each line, write the amounts exactly as reported on the corresponding line of your federal income tax return or your Form IL-1040.

-Part-year Residents - In Column A of each line, include the amounts reported on the corresponding line of your federal income tax return or your Form IL-1040 only to the extent you earned or paid that amount while a resident of Illinois.
+Do not separate your Illinois and non-Illinois portion or exclude any items when completing Column A. Part-year Residents - In Column A of each line, include the amounts reported on the corresponding line of your federal income tax return or your Form IL-1040 only to the extent you earned or paid that amount while a resident of Illinois.